L-M0716/scHarbor/documentation/docs/quickstart.md

 ## Preview the workflow

-- **Preview:** `-n` performs a dry run without executing the analysis.
-ScBridge may still generate runtime configuration and standardization files during setup.
+- **Preview:** `-n` performs a dry run without executing the analysis. scHarbor may still generate runtime configuration and standardization files during setup.
 - **Run location:** Execute the command from the repository root. `$PWD` mounts this directory at `/opt/scRNA_workflow` inside the container.
 - **Target:** All examples stop after annotation.
 The RDS example starts from filtering outputs; each mode uses a separate results directory.
 - **Paths:** Adjust the examples to your files and use container-accessible paths for all workflow arguments.